 TypingClub Premium Edition allows you to create custom typing tests.
 Head over to the Typing Tests section of your account and utilize one of the templates, or create your own personalized test.
 You can open the test for specific time periods and include custom instructions.

 Making all lessons accessible often leads to students jumping around and not following the pattern needed to master each key.
 By default, your Class Settings will prevent students from jumping ahead.
 Instead, students are required to complete lessons in order, unlocking new lessons as they go.
 You do have the option to enable jumping ahead in your Class Settings.
-On the other hand, if you would like to restrict the total range of lessons your students have access to in a lesson plan, you can do so by going to your class's Assignments tab, selecting the lesson plan's Options, and using the Limit Lesson Progress function
+On the other hand, if you would like to restrict the total range of lessons your students have access to, you can do so by going to your class's Assignments tab, selecting the Course Options, and using the Limit Lesson Progress function

 You can set daily and weekly goals for each class in your Class Settings.
 The time goals appear on students' main dashboards as circles that fill up each time they practice.
 The visual indicators help students stay on track and put in exactly as much time as needed.
 Note that we log practice time only when keys are being actively pressed, so staying idle on the screen won't count towards practice time.

 Absolutely.
-Our resource center offers many downloadable PDFs to reinforce the skills learned in TypingClub.
+Our resource center offers many downloadable PDFs to reinforce the skills learned online.
 Students can download the worksheet and turn in the completed assignment to you via email.

-The Lesson Plans section of your teacher portal features a list of lesson plans available to you.
-Keep in mind that the lesson plan selection may be limited by your school or district administrator.
-If your individual account allows it, you can create your own custom lesson plans from scratch.
+The Courses section of your teacher portal features a list of courses available to you.
+Keep in mind that the course selection may be limited by your school or district administrator.
+If your individual account allows it, you can create your own custom courses from scratch.